Falcon adenovirus 1

-Falcon aviadenovirus A is an avian adenovirus that infects birds of the genus Falco, commonly called falcons.
+Falcon adenovirus 1, also called Falcon adenovirus A and Falcon aviadenovirus A, is an avian adenovirus that infects birds of the genus Falco, commonly called falcons.
 The virus was first discovered in 1996 in an epizootic of inclusion body hepatitis and enteritis in aplomado and peregrine falcons.
 It can also infect orange-breasted falcons, taitas, merlins, and American kestrels.

 Signs and symptoms

 Symptoms of infection last for 1–2 days and include: